vefunder/protocol-research-review/articles/stasis_eurs/stasis_eurs.md

 # Conclusion

-Our investigation highlights several critical risks for Stasis, the EURS stablecoins, its holders, and associated assets in Curve pools.
+Our investigation highlights several risks for Stasis, the EURS stablecoin, its holders, and associated assets in Curve pools.
 From a regulatory perspective, it remains unclear if Stasis’s current structure is fully compliant with applicable laws, especially given a rapidly changing regulatory environment and recent enforcement.
-It is evident that Stasis’ setup is unsustainable as it faces a variety of risks from third parties and does not appear to have complete control over e-money liquidity or underlying assets.
-Moreover, EURS holders are at risk of a liquidity crunch, with minimal off-ramp pressure required to push the collateral ratio below 1:1.
-Control of the token smart contract via a 2-of-3 multi-sig with unknown signers also represents a substantial risk vector.
+It is evident that Stasis’ corporate structure with reliance on third party service providers is unsustainable, as it faces a variety of counterparty risks and does not appear to have complete control over e-money liquidity or underlying assets.
+Moreover, EURS holders may at some point become at risk of a liquidity crunch, given Stasis' opaque operations and misleading transparency reporting.

-Our recommendation is to address these issues urgently with Stasis.
-Due to the described risks and the fact that it is possible to operate a euro stablecoin with enough regulatory clarity (working examples include: EURe, EUROe, EUROC), we believe Stasis’ internal governance & corp setup justify a reevaluation of continued CRV gauge incentives, the alternative of using the permissionless gauge remains.
+Our recommendation is to address these transparency issues urgently with Stasis.
+Due to the described risks and the fact that it is possible to operate a euro stablecoin with enough regulatory clarity (working examples include: EURe, EUROe, EUROC), we believe Stasis’ internal governance & corp setup justify a reevaluation of continued CRV gauge incentives.
 Our position is that Stasis should be willing to address the transparency concerns highlighted in this report if they wish to continue receiving incentives.

 # References: